GoogleCloudPlatform/cloud-foundation-fabric/modules/net-lb-app-int-cross-region/recipe-cross-reg-int-app-lb-vm-dns/README.md

 ### Instance configuration options

-Instance type and the number of zones can be configure via the `instances_config` variable:
+The instance type and the number of zones can be configured via the `instances_config` variable:

 ```hcl
 project_id = "my-project"